Physically Grounded Monocular Depth via Nanophotonic Wavefront Encoding: Abstract

 \section{Abstract}

-\cg{I would formulate the first sentence in simpler words.
-Maybe something like this: Neural networks became highly efficient in estimating depth images from monocular input, using Depth foundation models.
-However, while these models offer strong priors for 3D perception, physically-based depth cues are absent which leads to over- or underestimaton of the overall depth range.} Depth foundation models offer strong learned priors for 3D perception but lack physical depth cues, leading to ambiguities in metric scale.
-We introduce a birefringent metalens --- a planar nanophotonic lens composed of subwavelength pixels for wavefront shaping with a thickness of 700 nm and a diameter of 3 mm --- to physically prompt depth foundation models.
-In a single monocular shot, our metalens physically embeds depth information into two polarized optical wavefronts, which we decode through a lightweight prompting and fine-tuning framework that aligns depth foundation models with the optical signals.
-To scale the training data, we develop a light wave propagation simulator that synthesizes metalens responses from RGB-D datasets, incorporating key physical factors to minimize the sim-to-real gap.
-Simulated and physical experiments with our fabricated titanium-dioxide metalens demonstrate accurate and consistent metric depth over state-of-the-art monocular depth estimators.
-The research demonstrates that nanophotonic wavefront formation offers a promising bridge for grounding depth foundation models in physical depth sensing.
+Depth foundation models (DFMs) offer strong learned priors for 3D perception from single RGB images but lack physical depth cues, leading to ambiguities in metric scale.
+We introduce metalenses, an emerging class of ultrathin planar optical elements, as a solution to physically encode missing metric depth cues via nanophotonics.
+In this paper, we bridge the gap between metalens and DFMs to achieve accurate metric monocular depth sensing.
+In a single monocular shot, our metalens embeds depth-dependent positional shifts into two polarized optical wavefronts.
+With an input adaptation strategty, we enable direct fine-tuning that aligns a pretrained DFM with the optical signals.
+To scale the training data, we further develop a comprehensive simulation pipeline that synthesizes metalens responses from RGB-D datasets, incorporating physical factors to minimize the sim-to-real gap.
+Experiments demonstrate that this approach outperforms both monocular metric depth estimation and depth-from-defocus baselines, showing an effective pathway for accurate monocular metric depth sensing. \keywords{Depth foundation models \and Metasurface}